Read

 Also good is a mixture of natural honey, licorice

-and aloe vera juice since it soothes the esophagus
+since it soothes the esophagus

 lining for many hours.
 There is also the apple